hhstechgroup/development-practices/standards/unit-test-standards.md

 * Test name should be clear.
 Should explain what is being tested and any important information.
 Example: executeShouldReturnFalseWhenNotSuccessful()
 * Common code should be moved to the setup
 * Setup should create a base successful scenario.
 Each test then can modify from a happy path scenario.
-* Keep Tests Dry.
-Think of ways to reuse fixtures.
+* Keep Tests DRY(Dont Repeat Yourself) Think of ways to reuse fixtures.
 Don't create one fixture per test.
 * Follow naming standards.
 * Keep Tests small and focused.
 * Do not rely on test order.